sagarkarki136/All-simple-projects/README.md

  All the experiments of the projects are done on colab notebook for sole reason of free GPU.
 So if you wish to build your own model ,you can just clone the git and get the ipynb and run them on colab  and make changes according to your need .
-I intend keep improving the model and up to date with current SOTA modeles.
-So if you want the trained model you can contact me at ** sagarkarki136@gmail.com  **
+I intend to keep improving the model and up to date with current SOTA modeles.
+So if you want the trained model you can contact me at **sagarkarki136@gmail.com**